 The most basic manner of tying a BJJ belt starts with identifying the half-point of the belt.
 This is then placed below the navel and both ends are passed behind.
 Once behind the back, both ends are crossed and passed around, so they meet again in the front.
 Once there, it is important that both ends are the same length.
 Next, the right strand is folded over the left and then looped under every layer of belt from bottom to top.
 Ultimately, by folding the bottom strand over the top a knot is created.

-The BJJ Way
+The BJJ Way To Tie A Belt

 This method is one specific to BJJ and often utilized by competitors.
 It offers the tightest tie and is hard to get undone.
 Competitors favor it for this very reason, as undone belts can get in the way of a match.
 Originally, it is the way Judokas used to tie their belts.